-With the amount of personal information that we provide over the Internet, it is extremely important that we have secure passwords in order to protect this valuable information.
+With the amount of personal information that we provide over the Internet, it is crucial that we have secure passwords to protect this valuable information.
 Without a strong password, it is much easier for a hacker to figure out your password.
 This may lead to identity theft, which will result in the loss of security and money.
 It is also advised that you use different passwords for different sites.
 Here are some guidelines for creating a secure password that will be more resilient to attacks.

 The first thing is to avoid using a common password.
 For example, if the word you use for your password can be found in the dictionary, then it is not a strong password.
 Avoid using the names of your kids, your pet, friends or relatives.
 Also avoid the name of your favorite team, your anniversary, birthday or any other typical dates.
-Even if you include a number or character after these names or dates, it still is not a strong password.
-In fact, there are programs that hackers use that specifically check these kinds of passwords.
+Even if you include a number or character after these names or years, it still is not a strong password.
+There are programs that hackers use that specifically check these kinds of passwords.
 So be sure to avoid these common mistakes.

 Be sure to keep these tips in mind the next time you have to create a strong password.